 If you have used single dose laundry detergent packs, you know that the polyvinyl film is manufactured to be quick-dissolving.
 Even wet hands can start the process before the pack is in the washer.

-If the packs have been exposed to excessive moisture, they will clump together and must be discarded.
+If the packs that contain liquid ingredients have been exposed to excessive moisture, they will clump together and must be discarded.
 Trying to separate the packs is nearly impossible.
+Even single dose packs that contain dry ingredients can burst or dissolve and should be discarded.

-Always store single dose laundry detergent in an air-tight container to keep moisture at bay.
+Always store single dose laundry detergent in an air-tight container to keep moisture at bay and try to use within six months of purchase.

 Do Other Laundry Products Expire?

 Fabric softener ingredients can become unstable and separate.
-Always give the bottle a good shake before using.
+Always give the bottle a good shake each time before using.
 Dispose of any excessively lumpy fabric softener that can clog dispensers and leave residue on clothes.
-Learn how to remove the "greasy stains" from fabric softener residue.
+If you don't you may have "greasy stains" from fabric softener residue.